hazae41/phobos/README.md

 - No external dependency
 - Unit tested (by itself)
 - Runnable in the browser
+- Minimalist test runner
+- Minimalist assertion helpers
+- Run code before and after each test
 - Run test blocks in test blocks
-- Run code before and after each test
+- Run asynchronous code
-- Assertion helpers

 ## Usage